ac812/mcb-python/_sources/pandas1.md

 print(df.info())
 ```
-Alternatively you can get the `dtype` of each column by using the `dtype` attribute of the DataFrame; `df.dtype`.
+Alternatively you can get the `dtype` of each column by using the `dtypes` attribute of the DataFrame; `df.dtypes`.
 Note that
 columns which hold string data values are imported into Pandas as `object` `dtype`.

 To get the number of rows and columns that the DataFrame is made up of use the `shape` attribute: